University of Illinois Urbana-Champaign: Athletics

 The University of Illinois Ice Arena is home to the university's club college ice hockey team competing at the ACHA Division I level and is also available for recreational use through the Division of Campus Recreation.
 It was built in 1931 and designed by Chicago architecture firm Holabird and Root, the same firm that designed the University of Illinois Urbana-Champaign's Memorial Stadium and Chicago's Soldier Field.
 It is located on Armory Drive across from the Armory.
 The structure features four rows of bleacher seating in an elevated balcony that runs the length of the ice rink on either side.
 These bleachers provide seating for roughly 1,200 fans, with standing room and bench seating available underneath.
 Because of this set-up the team benches are actually directly underneath the stands.

 In 2015, the university began Mandarin Chinese broadcasts of its American football games as a service to its Chinese international students.

+The university's division of Disability Resources and Educational Services fields wheelchair basketball and wheelchair track teams.
+Illinois was the first college in the United States to establish a wheelchair basketball team (in 1948) and a women's wheelchair basketball team (in 1970), and both the men's and women's teams are members of the intercollegiate divisions of the National Wheelchair Basketball Association.
+The university is one of ten official training sites for the United States Olympic & Paralympic Committee, specializing in para-athletics.
+The wheelchair programs have been highly successful, producing several Paralympic medalists.